Print this topic

 Be careful with herbal remedies and dietary supplements

 Some herbal remedies and dietary supplements can harm your liver.
-Check with your GP or pharmacist before you take any herbal remedy or dietary supplement to make sure it’s safe for you and won’t interact with other medications.
+Check with your general practice team or pharmacist before you take any herbal remedy or dietary supplement.
+They will make sure it is safe for you and will not interact with other medications.

 Sources